 Operation codes Machine operations are written as one or more mnemonic or octal subfields.
 Addressing Expressions, used as addresses, may represent either word or character locations.
 Expressions consist of symbols, constants, and special characters connected by $+$ and $-$ .
 Data storage A data area, shared by subprograms, may be specified and loaded with data in the source program.
 Common storage A common area may be designated to facilitate communication among subprograms.
 Data definitions Constants may be defined as octal, decimal, double-precision, integer or floating-point numbers; BCD words, BCD characters; or as strings of bits.
 Library access Library routines may be called by reference to their entry points or by inclusion of macros in the source program (data processing macros, input/output macros).
 Listing control The format of the assembly listing may be controlled by pseudo instructions.
 Diagnostics Diagnostics for source program errors are included with the output listing.
-Macro instructions Macros may be defined in the source program or entered into the macro name appears in the operation field.
+Macro instructions Macros may be defined in the source program or entered into the library; the sequence of instructions will be inserted whenever the macro name appears in the operation field.